Rye-Catcher/FLiteSharp/README.md

 Examples of FLite# programs can be found [here](app/src/main/resources/).

+Alternatively, you can run FLite# code on this web [playground](https://flitesharp.dev/).
+Have fun!

 ## Build
 Building the project requires having installed both Java and Gradle Build Tool.